e-picas/github-release-btn/WEBSITE.md

 of the *image* or *iframe* to its content.
 This can be done quite easily for an image, with a smart `style` attribute like `<img style="max-width:100%;" ...` but is more difficult for an iframe.
 In this case, you may adjust its width dynamically using javascript or set up a full page width frame.

 I use a fixed width of 190 pixels in the examples of this page as it seems to fit most cases.

-In some cases, you may want to use [GitHub OAuth](https://developer.github.com/v3/oauth/) to skip [requests rate limit](https://developer.github.com/v3/rate_limit/).
-You can do so by passing a `api_token=...` URL parameter, which will be used in all API's requests.

 ----